yieldprotocol/vault-v2/src/variable/Readme.md

 - `base` - The asset that is borrowed.
 Eg. DAI, USDC, USDT, etc.
 - `ilk` - The asset that is used as collateral.
 Eg. ETH, WBTC, etc.
+- `spotOracle` - The oracle that determines the spot price of the collateral in terms of the base.
+Eg. ETH/DAI, WBTC/DAI, etc.
+- `rateOracle` - The oracle that determines the interest rate of the base.

+# Working

 ## How does borrowing work?